-- 1. Providing copies of a summary of the code to all students at a general assembly held at the beginning of each school year. - 2.
-Having copies of the code available to all parents for review at the beginning of each school year. - 3.
-Mailing a summary of the code of conduct to all parents of district students before the beginning of the school year and making this summary available later upon request. - 4.
-Including summaries in school calendar, parent handbook and student handbook. - 5.
-Providing all current teachers and other staff members with a copy of the code and a copy of any amendments to the code as soon as practicable after adoption. - 6.
-Providing new employees with a copy of the current code of conduct when they are first hired. - 7.
+- 1. Providing copies of a summary of the code to all students at a general assembly held at the beginning of each school year; - 2.
+Providing access to the code to all parents for review at the beginning of each school year; - 3.
+Mailing a summary of the code of conduct to all parents of district students before the beginning of the school year and making this summary available later upon request; - 4.
+Including summaries in school calendar, parent handbook and student handbook; - 5.
+Providing all current teachers and other staff members with access to the code and any amendments to the code as soon as practicable after adoption; - 6.
+Providing new employees with access to the current code of conduct when they are first hired; and - 7.
 Making copies of the code available in every building for review by students, parents and other community members.